iJacKP/tinDog/README.md

 # tinDog
-A site produced following the course "The Complete 2020 Web Development Bootcamp" by Dr. Angela Yu.
+A site produced using bootstrap 4 following the course "The Complete 2020 Web Development Bootcamp" by Dr. Angela Yu.